ademant/farming_modpack/farming_xpfw/README.txt

-Minetest Game mod: farming awards
+Minetest Game mod: farming XPFW
 ==========================
 See license.txt for license information.

-Mod for giving some awards for farming.
+Mod for extending the farming mod with statistics with xpfw.

 Authors of source code
 ----------------------